uuksu/firefox-bookmark-extractor/README.md

 * First parameter is path to Firefox profile directory.
 This directory contains 'places.sqlite' database.
 * Second parameter is path inside Firefox bookmark hierarchy excluding root directory.
-* -r/--recursive parameter can be used to extract urls also from directories under the target pat
+* -r/--recursive parameter can be used to extract urls also from directories under the target path.